reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 }
 ```

-Whenever we call `/flywayMigrate` via HTTP get now, Flyway will run all migration scripts that haven't been executed, yet.
+Whenever we call `/flywayMigrate` via HTTP POST now, Flyway will run all migration scripts that haven't been executed, yet.
 Note that you should protect this endpoint in a real application, so that not everyone can call it.

 With this change in place, we can deploy a new version of the code without being forced to change the database schema at the same time.
 We'll make use of that in the next step.